niiischall/sick-fits-frontend/README.md

 # sick-fits-frontend

-Front-end for Sick Fits App.
+Front-end for Sick Fits App built using Next JS.